 Consent Management Obligations:

-Data Fiduciaries must provide easy mechanisms for individuals to withdraw consent and must respect withdrawal by ceasing processing activities that depend on the withdrawn consent.
+Data Fiduciaries must provide easy mechanisms for individuals to withdraw consent, maintain consent records to demonstrate compliance, and must respect withdrawal by ceasing processing activities that depend on the withdrawn consent.

-Create consent withdrawal systems that provide practical control while clearly explaining how withdrawal affects platform functionality and service delivery.
+Create consent withdrawal systems that help manage consent across multiple channels while clearly explaining how withdrawal affects platform functionality and service delivery.

 Data Principal Rights Under DPDP

-The DPDP Act provides comprehensive rights to Data Principals (individuals) that SaaS companies must support through appropriate systems and procedures while respecting Indian cultural and linguistic diversity.
+The DPDP Act provides comprehensive rights to Data Principals (individuals) and broader user rights that SaaS companies must support through appropriate systems and procedures while respecting Indian cultural and linguistic diversity.

 Right to Information: